 The rank-and-file Suffragettes are colored green, and the purple pieces are distinguished as Leaders of the Suffragette Party.

-The rank-and-file Police Constables is colored dark blue, and the white pieces are distinguished as Inspectors of Police.
+The rank-and-file Police Constables are colored dark blue, and the white pieces are distinguished as Inspectors of Police.

 The Suffragettes are placed on the squares marked ‘S’ near ‘Albert Hall.’
 The leaders of the party are positioned as follows: one Leader is placed in the middle of the front row, and the other four Leaders are placed at the ends of the front and second rows.